Viper Size L (2013 model as shown)

 This is not an epic

 First of all, yes, we took 24 hours to complete Ozi Direct.
 24 hours 23 minutes by the time Huw jugged to the anchor.
 Longer than expected, or it ought to have.
 Yes, we were physically wasted from dehydration and fatigue by the end of the route; in the first case much earlier than that.
 Mentally we both cracked at some point during the route; fortunately not at the same time.
 We did not epic though.
-We knew we would finish under our own steam, that things had not gotten beyond our control; when nine pm rolled around (our scheduled check in time with Rod) and we were behind schedule the decision to relay 'At Gledhill Bivy, All's Well' was unanimous.
+We knew we would finish under our own steam, that things had not gotten beyond our control; when nine pm rolled around (our scheduled check in time) and we were behind schedule the decision to relay 'At Gledhill Bivy, All's Well' was unanimous.
 I don't believe that climbing slowly and dehydration constitute an epic.

 An Unfamiliar Ceiling